thomatrixting/okendo_virtual_assistant/README.md

 The `ova` command supports additional options:

-- `--detail`: use a less restrictive setup of `deepseek-coder` so it will take more time but generate beter responses in return.
+- `--detail`: use a less restrictive setup of `deepseek-coder` so it will take more time but generate better responses in return.
 - `--speak`: it will use espeak to convert the response into audio and play it.
-- `--voice`: it will promot a terminal expecting the ussers to press `r` to record and `s` to stop the recording, which afterward it will convert the audio into a promt that will be answer by the model.
+- `--voice`: it will prompt a terminal expecting the users to press `r` to record and `s` to stop the recording, which afterward it will convert the audio into a prompt that will be answered by the model.

 #### Example Commands:

 - **modes**
-  with the mode `amfq` and `chat` it will behave as explain in more depth in the next seccion.
+  with the mode `amfq` and `chat` it will behave as explained in more depth in the next seccion.

 - **Basic Response:**
   ```bash
   ova amfq
   ```
-  this will generate a interface were the promt can be put
+  this will generate a interface were the prompt can be put

   ```bash
   Entering AMFQ Mode.
 Say or type 'exit' to quit.